helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 ### Why do you make everyone gay?

-I am a lesbian who would like to see more representation of LGBTQ+ people and relationships in media, including {% cite "Star Wars" %}, and I am not the only one who feels this way.
-I made these same-gender romance mods for fellow LGBTQ+ players who want more gay content in {% cite "KotOR" %} as well.
-I find {% cite "KotOR 2" %}'s complete lack of same-gender romance options especially disaappointing, since the first {% cite "KotOR" %} at least has Juhani as a canon lesbian romance option, so I made these mods to fill the void.
-In fact, after releasing my same-gender romance mods, many other LGBTQ+ players have expressed gratitute for the existence of these mods, and consider these mods a huge improvement to their {% cite "KotOR" %} experience.
+I am a lesbian who would like to see more representation of LGBTQ+ people and relationships in media, including {{ cite "Star Wars" }}, and I am not the only one who feels this way.
+I made these same-gender romance mods for fellow LGBTQ+ players who want more gay content in {{ cite "KotOR" }} as well.
+I find {{ cite "KotOR 2" }}'s complete lack of same-gender romance options especially disaappointing, since the first {{ cite "KotOR" }} at least has Juhani as a canon lesbian romance option, so I made these mods to fill the void.
+In fact, after releasing my same-gender romance mods, many other LGBTQ+ players have expressed gratitute for the existence of these mods, and consider these mods a huge improvement to their {{ cite "KotOR" }} experience.

-Cisgender heterosexual people already get countless representations in media, including {% cite "Star Wars" %}, bcause cishet people are considered the default and the norm.
+Cisgender heterosexual people already get countless representations in media, including {{ cite "Star Wars" }}, bcause cishet people are considered the default and the norm.
 If the idea that everyone in your favorite piece of media could be gay makes you uncomfortable, perhaps you meed to examine why you feel that way.
 Keep in mind that **LGBTQ+ people already have to see countless pieces of mainstream media filled with cisgender heterosexual characters without a single LGBTQ+ character even existing**.

 Frankly, opposing the concept or existence of same-gender romance mods for video games is homophobic.
 As a gay person, this is a stance I will not change my mind on.
 Any comment or message that tries to argue with me otherwise will be ignored or deleted without response.